-Big companies deal with a lot of sectors and they have the constant need to improve and try new things to keep their consumer engaged.
+Big companies deal with many sectors and have the constant need to improve and try new things to keep their consumer engaged.
 Not only large tech companies but developing ones also spend on market research.
-They spent on research because of two reasons
+They spent on research because of two reasons:

 - Companies have resources, which simply is the reason to research more.

 All organizations would benefit from having a solid market research practice, but startups don't have the money or staffing resources to dedicate to intense market research, and companies with mature products often don't feel a market pressure to spend money on changing/staying ahead of the curve.

 How much do companies spend on Market Research?

 It depends on multiple things.
 Some of the insights are Qualitative Research and Quantitative Research.

 The total amount spent by companies on market research in 2015 was $68 billion worldwide.
 The biggest market research spenders by industry are as follows.